cirruslabs/cirrus-ci-docs/docs/support.md

 <!-- markdownlint-disable MD037 -->
 ??? note "Support Impact Definitions"
-    * **Severity 4** - Questions or Clarifications around features or documentation (24 hours) Minimal or no Business Impact.
+    * **Severity 1** - Cirrus CI is unavailable or completely unusable.
+An urgent issue can be filed and our On-Call Support Engineer will respond within 30 minutes.
+Example: Cirrus CI showing 502 errors for all users.
-      Information, an enhancement, or documentation clarification is requested, but there is no impact on the operation of Cirrus CI.
+    * **Severity 2** - Cirrus CI is Highly Degraded Significant Business Impact.
+Important Cirrus CI features are unavailable or extremely slowed, with no acceptable workaround.
-    * **Severity 3** - Something is preventing normal Cirrus CI operation (8 hours) Some Business Impact.
+    * **Severity 3** - Something is preventing normal Cirrus CI operation Some Business Impact.
 Important Cirrus CI features are unavailable or somewhat slowed, but a workaround is available.
 Cirrus CI use has a minor loss of operational functionality.
-    * **Severity 2** - Cirrus CI is Highly Degraded (4 hours) Significant Business Impact.
-Important Cirrus CI features are unavailable or extremely slowed, with no acceptable workaround.
+    * **Severity 4** - Questions or Clarifications around features or documentation Minimal or no Business Impact.
-    * **Severity 1** - Cirrus CI is unavailable or completely unusable (30 Minutes).
-An urgent issue can be filed and our On-Call Support Engineer will respond within 30 minutes.
-Example: Cirrus CI showing 502 errors for all users.
+      Information, an enhancement, or documentation clarification is requested, but there is no impact on the operation of Cirrus CI.

 !!! info "How to submit a priority issue"
     Once your organization [signs the Priority Support Subscription contract](#how-to-purchase-priority-support-subscription),